 Insights on pipeline analysis

-As per the findings of the research, a major share of ER+ breast cancer pipeline drug candidates are being developed to be administered by oral route and rest by intravenous route and subcutaneous route.
-Most of the therapeutic candidates are being developed to be administered by oral route due to high patient compliance.
+As per the findings of the research, a major share of ER+ breast cancer pipeline drug candidates are being developed to be administered by oral route.

 Chemical Genomics-Based Discovery Platform for ER+ breast cancer drug development

-Chipscreen Biosciences, Ltd. is using chemo genomics approach for the development of Chidamide for ER+ breast cancer.
+Chipscreen Biosciences, Ltd. is using chemo genomics approach for the development of their drug candidates in ER+ breast cancer.
 The approach connects small molecule structures to disease targets and therapeutic functions to accelerate the discovery process by effectively comparing the molecular profiles of successful drugs, failed drugs, and classical toxins.
-For the discovery of small molecules, the company is following a comprehensive systemic approach, integrated with in silico design, chemistries, high content screening, global gene expression profiling, and informatics in the early stage of discovery.

 Major companies collaborate for the development of ER+ breast cancer pipeline

 The research finds that different companies have collaborated for the development of ER+ breast cancer.
-In May 2015, Tesaro, Inc entered in a collaboration with Merck & Co. to evaluate the combination of Tesaro’s Niraparib plus Merck’s anti-PD1 therapy, Keytruda (pembrolizumab), in a Phase 1/2 clinical trial.
-Also, in January 2016, Radius Health, Inc. entered in a worldwide clinical collaboration with Novartis Pharmaceuticals to evaluate the safety and efficacy of combining investigational agent RAD1901 with LEE011 for advanced breast cancer.
+In January 2016, Radius Health, Inc. entered in a worldwide clinical collaboration with Novartis Pharmaceuticals to evaluate the safety and efficacy of combining investigational agent RAD1901 with LEE011 for advanced breast cancer.

-Some of the key players developing drugs for Estrogen Receptor-Positive (ER+) breast cancer are Chipscreen Biosciences, Ltd., Eli Lilly & Company, Genentech, Inc., Novartis AG, Ipsen, Syndax Pharmaceuticals, Inc., Tesaro, Inc Astellas Pharma Inc., AstraZeneca plc, and Bayer AG.
+Some of the key players developing drugs for Estrogen Receptor-Positive (ER+) breast cancer are Chipscreen Biosciences, Ltd., Eli Lilly & Company, Genentech, Inc., and others.